Chinese false-eyed turtle

 The Chinese false-eyed turtle (Cuora trifasciata × Sacalia quadriocellata) is a hybrid species of turtle in the family Geoemydidae.
 It is a hybrid between a male golden coin turtle (Cuora trifasciata) and a female four-eyed turtle (Sacalia quadriocellata).
-While formerly considered to be a wild type species believed to be originally from Hainan, it is now known only from pet trade type specimens.
+While formerly considered to be a wild species believed to be originally from Hainan, it is now known only from pet trade type specimens.